Stone

 “I’ve come to help.”

-“If you’ve come as a healer, there are already too many healers here.”
+“If you’ve come as a healer, there are already too many here.”

-“But weavers and flow masters are needed to help guard the island.”
+“We need weavers and flow masters to help guard the island.”

-I pretend to agree, but I won’t stand around as Balshown dies.
+I pretend to agree, to get past them without fighting, but I won’t stand around as Balshown dies.

 “I’d like to guard the building he’s in.”